noobexon1/Mach-Meassages-Server/README.md

 3) There is no in-line data passed between the clients and the server or any buffers used.
 Instead, the processes exchange virtual memory pages addresses.
 This allows faster transaction of data and more modularity.

-*Answers to bonus questions*

--(Q)-
-When a process dies, what happens to the data stored in server? can we somehow remove it without messaging the server explicitly?

--(A)-
-Absolutly.
-In my implementation i choose to use a dedicated thread that would check on the registered clients ports every 1 second.
-The thread is checking for dead ports by queuering the type of right that the client's port has.
-When it finds one - it is deallocating the vm addresses residing in the client's queue inside the server and deleteing the queue.

--(Q)-
-What happens when two 'save' messages are sent, how does the server handle it?

--(A)-
-The server is not listening to a specific client, but rather to its registered port name at the bootstrap server.
-Therefore, incoming messages are stored at the server's port queue by the order in which they arrived from the bootstrap server.
-So, if two 'save' requests are sent, the server will handle the first message to arrive in its port queue from the bootstrap server and then handle the second message when its done.
-Efficency could probably be enhanced by having a thread pool of "workers" to which the server could tell what to do
-with each incoming request, allowing it to focus only on fetching messages and as a result shorten the clients waiting time.
-This is only critical if the amount of waiting clients is large enough.

--(Q)- If many processes send the same data, can we optimize it?

--(A)-
-Yes.
-This could be done by virtual memory page allocation.
-In my implementation, when a client sends the server "data", it actually just sends the data's virtual memory page address.
-It is only when the data is actually referenced by the server that is it copied to the server's memory.
-This behavier is much like sending an e-mail with an attachment.
-It is only when the mail receiver open/download the attachment that the attachments actual data is copied to the receivers memory.
-In my implementation, this optimization allowes clients to send big chunks of similar data, but the server could still probably handle it, because it stores just the data's addresses, which are just unsigned longs...